 Criterion C.4.b specifies that "the pH shall not be changed at any time more than 0.2 units from that which occurs naturally outside the zone of initial dilution as a result of the waste discharge."
-Zone A and B station groups met this compliance standard 100% (Table 2-2).
-This is an increase in compliance from the previous year's value of 99.2% and extends the upper end of the range seen since 1998 (95-99.5%).
+Compliance with this standard was met 98.8% and 99.8% of the time for Zone A and B station groups, respectively.
+Overall compliance was met 99.3% of the time for all stations combined (Table 2-2).Compliance is the same as the previous year's value of 99.3% and within the range seen since 1998 (95-100%).
 The pH values measured were within the range to which marine organisms are naturally exposed.
 Therefore, there were no environmentally significant effects to pH from the wastewater discharge.